 The interest rates on US Treasury bonds and other types of debts have also seen some dramatic swings recently, mostly to the downside.
 That’s not good for the interest rate that you receive in your savings account at the bank, but it could be a tremendous opportunity if you have large amounts of any type of long-term debt.
 The major categories here that will apply to the most people are home mortgages, student loans, car loans, and business loans.
 Every situation will be different, but if you think that it might make sense for you to refinance any type of debt then you should reach out so we can help you evaluate whether it makes sense.
 Some of you could save tens of thousands or even hundreds of thousands of dollars here over time.
 Please note, however, that NOW IS NOT A GOOD TIME for most people to refinance federal student loans into private ones.
 More on this below.

 The CARES Act that was just signed into law on Friday included quite a few provisions to help people with student loans.
-In case you don’t want to read the actual law itself, the best summaries that I’ve seen of these changes so far have come from the Student Loan Planner blog and the CSLA Board of Standards.
+In case you don’t want to read the actual law itself, the best summaries that I’ve seen of these changes so far have come from the Department of Education, the Student Loan Planner blog and the CSLA Board of Standards.
 Here are a few highlights:

 - Student loan payments will be suspended for 6 months through September 2020 for all borrowers with Federal Direct loans.
 Note that this does not apply to commercially-held FFEL loans or any type of private student loan.
 You don’t need to do anything to request these payment suspensions, they’ll be processed automatically by your loan servicer and the Department of Education.
 No interest will accrue during this time, which is an expansion of the federal student loan interest freeze that was first enacted over two weeks ago.